bmurrtech/how-to-homelab/how-to_proxmox_hypervisor.md

 - Also, see [TechnoTim's Anisbile documentation](https://docs.technotim.live/posts/ansible-automation/#installing-the-latest-version-of-ansible) and [his GitHub](https://github.com/techno-tim) on customizing and creating Ansible playbooks.

 # Kubernetes
 Kubernetes is a Greek word κυβερνήτης, meaning “helmsman” or “pilot”.
 As the name entails, it is a powerful, serverless orchestration tool for managing multiple nodes in a cluster to provide high-availability, scalable web application services.
+In this use-case, we are rock'n [K3s](https://docs.k3s.io/).
 Sound amazing?
 Why not add it to your homelab?
 Let's go!

 - Start by forking and cloning [TechnoTim's Ansible repo](https://github.com/techno-tim/k3s-ansible).
 Give it a star!
 He earned it!
 Here's the command to clone it to your Ansible VM:
 ```